Skip to Main Content

 • Some third-parties (such as the Cornell Legal Information Institute or CLII) gather freely available information and make it easier to browse and search.

-The best sources for federal and California primary sources are listed below.
-To find sources for other states, see the American Association of Law Libraries' State Online Legal Information page.
+The best free sources for federal and California primary sources are listed below:

 U.S. Federal California